-CB: I wanted to create a dance full of different dances in it, which didn't have a contemporary vocabulary, but influenced by all the street dances I was practicing.
+CB: I wanted to create a dance full of different dances which didn't have a contemporary vocabulary but was influenced by all the street dances I was practicing.
 Vogueing, Dancehall, house dance.
 But we didn't copy the steps from those dances.
 We created moves inspired by the intensity and rhythms of street dance.

 Elijah, how did you and Skilliam become involved in the production?

 Elijah: They came to our party at Cable back in 2012, and expressed an interest in working [together], at the party.
 I was confused, but I'm always up for doing things that people don't expect.
 My whole career is built from strong collaborations in different areas, so I approach everything with an open mind.